 Patkuli viewing platform, Rahukohtu, Tallinn, Estonia.
 Open year-round.
 Free to visit.

 3. St. Mary’s Cathedral (Dome Church) and bell tower

-Dome Church is notable not only for its age, but for the fascinating historical artifacts displayed in its interior.
-Along with an extensive collection of ornately-carved painted coats of arms from prominent 17th- to 20th-century Tallinn families, the church also features sarcophogi and elaborately-carved stone memorials to the people interred within the building.
+Dome Church is notable not only for its age, but also for the fascinating historical artifacts displayed in its interior.
+Along with an extensive collection of ornately carved, painted coats of arms from prominent 17th- to 20th-century Tallinn families, the church also features sarcophagi and elaborately carved stone memorials to the people interred within the building.